crazoter/My-Docs/docs/manga_reviews.md

 * I have a tendency to read romcoms
 * I like believable stories.
   * I prefer stories that [evoke secondary belief](https://dianetibert.com/2019/10/25/j-r-r-tolkien-evoking-secondary-belief); that is, given the story's fictional (or non-fictional) setting, the story and characters' actions should be reasonably believable
   * I'm not really a fan of plot armor or improbably idealistic outcomes; If a tragedy is more likely to happen in a story, I'd rather it happened as opposed to a sudden plot twist that made things all good again (although most stories tend to twist it to the latter).
-That said, I don't mind the happy endings... just make it more believable
+I am aware that this is something that happens all the time in manga and manhwa, so I usually turn a blind eye to its occurence.
-  * I don't really like harems.
+  * I don't really like harems, yuri or yaoi, even though they are not deal-breakers.
 * I prefer certainty of continuation.
 I tend to avoid starting on series that are no longer being maintained (e.g. Vagabond).
 * I like plot progression / character development and I hate stagnation.
 I'd be dissatisfied if I read a few chapters in a row and come out thinking that the plot didn't progress / there was zero character development.